YourNiceCv

 Fix these fatal mistakes in 5 minutes

 Our smart editor prevents you from making layout and formatting errors that trigger ATS rejections.
-Build a CV that passes the bots every time.
+Build a resume that passes the bots every time.

 Mistake 4: Unconventional Job Titles

-In an effort to sound unique or fit in with quirky startup cultures, some candidates use unconventional job titles on their CVs.
+In an effort to sound unique or fit in with quirky startup cultures, some candidates use unconventional job titles on their resumes.

 If you were a "Customer Happiness Ninja" or a "Chief Code Whisperer" at your last company, you need to translate that into standard industry terminology.